What really happened to Malaysia Airlines MH370 in 2014?

 Remote cyber hijacking

-The former Malaysian prime minister Mahathir Mohamad said in 2014, "Clearly Boeing and certain agencies have the capacity to take over uninterruptible control of commercial airliners of which MH370 B777 is one".
-In this statement, he was referring to off-board hijackers with access to MH370's Boeing’s Honeywell Flight Management System via the 2003 patented Uninterruptible Autopilot.
+The former Malaysian prime minister Mahathir Mohamad said in 2014, "Clearly Boeing and certain agencies have the capacity to take over uninterruptible control of commercial airliners of which MH370 B777 is o” In this statement, he was referring to off-board hijackers with access to MH370's Boeing’s Honeywell Flight Management System via the 2003 patented Uninterruptible Autopilot.

 In Norman Davies’ 2017 book, “Beneath Another Sky: A Global Journey into History”, he proposed that technology designed to prevent another 9-11 terror attack by allowing planes to be controlled remotely could have been exploited by criminals or government-controlled agencies.
 He wrote that MH370 could have been hacked and then reprogrammed and flown to a secret location.
 He concludes: “It must be a near certainty that someone in the world knows more about MH370 than they have chosen to reveal.”
 But who?